 With an ideal climate and swathes of available agricultural land, Mexico promises to be a major source of legitimate cannabis in the coming future, and investors would do well to enter the market at this still relatively early stage.

-With a population of close to 128 million people, and an increasing number of them making virtual purchases even before the global pandemic forced people further online, Mexico boasts the 17th largest market for e-commerce globally.
-In 2020, the sector generated revenues of $19 billion due to a 32% increase that year in the face of the pandemic, with that figure exceeding revenues generated in many European countries.
+With a population of close to 129 million people, and an increasing number of them making virtual purchases even before the global pandemic forced people further online, Mexico boasts the 17th largest market for e-commerce globally.
+In 2020, the sector generated revenues of $19 billion due to a 32% increase that year in the face of the pandemic, with that figure exceeding revenues generated in many European countries and, in 2022, that figure reached $38 billion.

-After years of growth, Mexico’s Internet penetration hit 70.1% in 2019, an impressive figure that grew even more during the COVID-19 pandemic, but which still means that a significant proportion of the country remains offline.
+After years of growth, Mexico’s Internet penetration hit 71.1% in 2022, an impressive figure that had experienced significant growth during the COVID-19 pandemic, but which still means that a significant proportion of the country remains offline.
 As such, the sector still has significant room for growth in the future.

 What is more, being so close to the United States, where internet penetration is more than 87% and average consumers tend to have more disposable capital, there are significant business opportunities in cross-border e-commerce for companies based in Mexico.

-Prior to the pandemic, the Mexican tourism industry was expected to exceed $9 billion in 2021, based on an expected growth of almost 15%.
-Those projections suggested that the sector could almost reach $17 billion by 2025, pointing to the significant growth the sector can expect.
+Prior to the pandemic, the Mexican tourism industry was expected to exceed $9 billion in 2021, based on an expected growth of almost 15%, and it exceeded that estimate, reaching $20.5 billion that year.
+Those projections suggested that the sector could almost reach $17 billion by 2025, pointing to the significant growth the sector can continue to expect.

 Biz Latin Hub can assist you doing business in Mexico